QuarkNerd/blog/README.md

 `npm run spellcheck`

-This will spell check all of the files allowing you to add words to the global or local (post specific) `.spelling` file.
+This will spell check all of the files allowing you to add words to the global or local (author specific) `.spelling` file.
+For local, use the `[Relative]` option at the arrow-key prompt.

 #### Manual